 Column Description Port name Displays the interface ID.
+On TX-Series devices, port names are identified by module.
+Each module occupies a slot, which appears as a subsection of the Ports table.
+The number of the slot is reflected in the port name.
+For example, port 3A in the module inserted in slot 2 would be listed as 2-3A.
+You cannot rename ports.
 Administrative State Indicates whether the port is currently enabled or disabled.
 Type Displays the type of port.
 For example, data or management.
 Port Displays the physical port number assigned to the interface.
 MAC Address Displays the uniquely assigned media access control address for communicating on the physical network segment.
 Auto Negotiation Indicates whether the port auto-negotiates line speed or uses the line speed and duplex settings as a forced port configuration.
 By default, Auto Negotiation is enabled. • If Auto Negotiation is enabled, the device automatically negotiates the highest common speed and duplex that the device and the link partner both support.• If Auto Negotiation is disabled, the manually configured Line Speed and Duplex settings are used.
 You might want to disable auto-negotiation on some older networks if the device is unable to establish or sustain the link with its partner.